s-okami/Active-Admin-CakePHP/README.markdown

 # Active Admin for CakePHP 2.1 -- 2.0 compliance may need some tweaks

 Based on Active Admin for RoR (http://activeadmin.info/).
 This plugin for CakePHP gives you the same administration interface for the PHP framework.
 It also uses Nik Chankov's Filter component (http://nik.chankov.net).
+This install assumes that you've setup your prefix to be admin using the following routing prefix:

+    Configure::write('Routing.prefixes', array('admin'));

 ## Install